farharsayed/Farha-Sayed/Observability-Tools/Prometheus/README.md

-The files here can help you test a simple deployment of Prometheus on, say, a minikube cluster.
+The files here can help you test a simple deployment of the Prometheus application on, say, a [minikube](https://minikube.sigs.k8s.io/docs/) cluster.
+Note: You will need to have the [kubectl utility](https://kubernetes.io/docs/tasks/tools/#kubectl) installated on your device.

-Simply run the following lines of code in your Powershell (or equivalent):
+Simply run the following lines of code in Powershell (or equivalent):

 1. Enter this directory